fluiddyn/transonic/README.rst

 -----------------------------------

-There is a command-line tool :code:`transonic` which makes the associated Pythran files from Python files with annotations and transonic code.
-By default and if Pythran is available, the Pythran files are compiled.
+There is a command-line tool :code:`transonic` which makes the associated Pythran/Cython/Numba files from Python files with annotations and transonic code.
+By default and if the Python compiler is available, the files are compiled.

 There is also a function :code:`make_backend_files` that can be used in a setup.py like this: